bennn/glob/README.md

   Instead, escape the slash with `(glob "foo\\*")` or create a string literal with `(glob (string #\f #\o #\o #\\ #\*))`.

 - _2015-03-29:_ The tilde character `~` is not expanded.

-- _2015-03-29:_ Dotfiles are not handled specially.
-  Your results will contain any dotfiles matching the pattern.

 - The file `main.rkt` contains a unit test suite.
   You can run this test with `raco test main.rkt`, but beware.